 Comptroller and Auditor General of India is the apex authority responsible for external and internal audits of the expenses of the National and state governments.
 It is popularly known as the CAG of India.
 In this article, we will discuss in brief about the office of the CAG and its functions.
-It is an important topic for the General Studies Syllabus.
-It is included in the Constitutional Bodies: Statutory, regulatory and various quasi-judicial bodies in General Studies Paper 2.
+It is an important topic for General Studies Syllabus.
+It is included in the Constitutional Bodies: Statutory, regulatory, and various quasi-judicial bodies in General Studies Paper 2.

 CAG of India: Constitutional Provisions

 Part V of the Indian Constitution describes the role and responsibilities of this office in Chapter V. The Comptroller and Auditor General is one of the few offices directly appointed by the President of India.

 Powers of the Comptroller and Auditor General of India

 Article 148 of the Constitution of India establishes the authority of this office.
 It states the following points in relation to the establishment and powers of CAG: